rankoliang/waldo-api/README.md

 There is also a Makefile available where you can run some preselected commands.

 With a `-p` flag, you will run the commands for production and without it, you will run the commands in development mode.

+**WARNING** You will have to change the domain on nginx and the certbot script to run this in production.
+Certbot may need some additional setup before this repo is ready to be deployed for production.

 To build the docker containers, run `make build` or `bin/dc build`.